janaalbader28/JanaAlbader28/README.md

 ## Hello, I'm jana!
-👩🏻‍💻 computer science student at IAU.
+👩🏻‍💻 A computer science student at IAU.